 “Exoneree” is a technical term that, in the U.S. justice system, indicates an individual convicted in the first degree but absolved on appeal.
 As is well noted, appeals in the United States are not one-time, unrepeatable events, but can be presented every time the defence feels that it has discovered new elements relevant to exonerating the condemned.
 It is not rare that certain “appeals” can be presented 20 years or more after initial sentencing.
 In some cases, the “exonerees” are obviously innocent (in cases where DNA evidence proves the guilt of someone else, for instance), in other cases, there is dismissal on appeal for “lack of evidence” or because, after so many years from the actual crime, the Public Prosecutor no longer has credible witnesses to testify.

-According to the criteria set by the DPIC, in 2015 six former death row inmates were exonerated in 6 States.
+According to the criteria set by the DPIC, in 2016 no death row inmates were exonerated.

 The Cost of the Death Penalty